-The FPRD website is used by airports and air carriers to obtain the results of badge applicants' CHRCs.
-In order to use this website, an email requesting a user account should be sent to FPRD-helpdesk@tvs.tsa.dhs.gov.
+The FPRD website is used by airports and air carriers to obtain the results of badge applicants' CHRCs and any subsequent RBNs.

-If an employee is entered in Rap Back, the FPRD will provide an RBN whenever there is a triggering event.
+RBNs are posted in the FPRD whenever there is a triggering event.
 Airports and air carriers need to have protocols established for the handling of non-disqualifying arrests.
-For example, a DUI is not on the list of 28 disqualifying offenses, but if the person has driving privileges, should a DUI arrest trigger any further actions?
+For example, driving under the influence (DUI) is not on the list of 28 disqualifying offenses, but if the person has driving privileges, the airport needs to decide if a DUI arrest will trigger any action.

-Additionally, airports and air carriers should be prepared to receive an RBN indicating an administrative change from the court.
-Many of the RBNs received by subscribing parties are superfluous and are often administrative updates from the courts or law enforcement agencies (new court templates, updates to personal information, etc.) These types of notifications can be frustrating and time-consuming for adjudicators and could result in a full adjudication if notes are not made during initial and subsequent adjudication.
+Additionally, airports and air carriers should be prepared to receive RBNs that are superfluous, such as administrative updates from the courts or law enforcement agencies (new court templates, updates to personal information, etc.).
+These types of notifications can be frustrating and time-consuming for adjudicators and could result in a full adjudication if notes are not made during initial and subsequent adjudication.

 Keeping notes on case disposition discoveries may help to eliminate repeated investigations during the badge renewal process.
-This is especially true for airports and air carriers participating in Rap Back, as the RBNs from the program may not indicate what was changed on the IdHS.
+This is especially true for RBNs, which may not indicate what was changed on the IdHS.
 The FPRD website has a comments section on each individual's record that could be utilized for this process.
 All comments should include dates for easy reference.